 We are currently advertising for our summer internship programme.
-We ask that applicants have completed their compulsory 200-level law papers at a New Zealand University, with the exception of the Restorative Justice and Publications internships.
+We ask that applicants have completed their compulsory 200-level law papers at a New Zealand University.

 What you need to know: